fornellas/3d_printed_keyboard/docs/design.md

 - Given the geometry limitations of 3D printing, I broke down the frame in 2 parts, that could be easily printed upside down and then screwed in together.
 - The Cherry MX frame is filled with reinforcements to keep it rigid.
-- The Teensy and the OLED screen are very tightily packed, it was challenging to design, but it really payed off.
+- The Teensy and the OLED screen are very tightly packed, it was challenging to design, but it really paid off.
 - Long keys need [stabilization](https://deskthority.net/wiki/Stabiliser).
 It took about a dozen prototypes to tune dimensions for the 3D printing process, but it worked very well in the end:
 [![Cherry MX Stabilizer Prototype](http://img.youtube.com/vi/6WdsF6FLru8/0.jpg)](http://www.youtube.com/watch?v=6WdsF6FLru8)

-Never under estimate the amount of design work!
+Never underestimate the amount of design work!
 The amount of detail to things seemingly simple will surprise you often!

 ## Screenshots